-Tea Suggestion for Writers: Brew a cup of tea that supports empathy like calming chamomile, restorative ashwagandha, or a peaceful white tea like Yin Zhen silver needle.
+Tea Suggestion for Writers: Brew a cup of tea that supports empathy, like calming chamomile, restorative ashwagandha, or a peaceful white tea like Yin Zhen silver needle.

 Now ask yourself, ‘Who is the ideal reader for my book?’

 Maybe name and doodle out three imaginary characters (aka avatars.)
-Your reader-avatars may be loosely based on friends, clients, or students of yours you think would be your ideal readers.
+Your reader avatars may be loosely based on friends, clients, or students of yours you think would be your ideal readers.

-And most importantly, how will your book help them with their specific life challenges?
+Most importantly, how will your book help them with their specific life challenges?

 Now that you have an idea who you’ll be talking to let’s look at the genre you will be using to best get your important message across.